Create and edit a reconstruction

 Learn more about tile size.

-6. Under Tiling Origin, provide the coordinates for the raster and point cloud products in the X and Y boxes.
+Under Tiling Origin, provide the coordinates for the raster and point cloud products in the X and Y text boxes.

-Alternatively, click the Create drop-down arrow to find the following options:
+Alternatively, click the Create drop-down arrow and choose one of the following options:

 The reconstruction is created and appears in the Project Tree pane.